Hats-Protocol/jokerace-eligibility/README.md

 defined by:

 - A Jokerace contest.
-- The number of winners in the contest (top K with highest score).
+- The number of winners in the contest (top K authors of the proposals with the highest score).
 - The term duration, starting from the contest completion.

 Each module instance has its admin/s which can set a reelection (new term), once the current term has ended.

+**NOTE**: Proposals ranking is only supported in Jokerace contests with down-voting disabled.
+Thus only contests with down-voting disabled are supported by this module.

 ## JokeraceEligibility Details